Emergent non-Hermitian physics in generalized Lotka-Volterra model: Introduction

-where both $D$ and $V$ represent Hermitian matrices and at least one of them is positive definite.
-In general, $D$ and $V$ do not commute with each other, thus $H$ is non-Hermitian.
-However, the real-valuedness of the eigenvalues of $H$ can be easily proved as follows: assuming that $\mathbf{x}$ is the eigenstate of $H$ with eigenvalue $\lambda$: \begin{small}

-\end{small} According to Cholesky decomposition, a positive definite Hermitian matrix can always be factorized into a product of a lower triangular matrix and its conjugate transpose: $D=LL^\dag$\cite{Hore1985}; hence, we have $H=V LL^\dag$.
-By operating $L^\dag$ on both sides of Eq.(\ref{eq:eq2}) one can obtain: \begin{small}

-\end{small} where $\mathbf{y}=L^\dag \mathbf{x}$ and $\tilde{H}=L^\dag VL$ is a Hermitian matrix ($\tilde{H}=\tilde{H}^\dag$).
-Eq.(\ref{eq:eq2}) and (\ref{eq:eq3}) indicate that for a given non-Hermitian Hamiltonian $H$ satisfying Eq.(\ref{eq:eq1}), one can always find a Hermitian Hamiltonian $\tilde{H}$, which shares the same set of eigenvalues with $H$.
-Therefore, the eigenvalues of $H$ also have to be real.
-Despite the conciseness of this mathematical proof, finding a physical system whose Hamiltonian satisfies Eq.(\ref{eq:eq1}) is non-trivial, because the physical meaning of multiplication of two operators is elusive in quantum mechanics.

-In this paper, we propose a generalized Lotka-Volterra equation (GLVE) in a one-dimensional (1D) lattice, which could exhibit chaotic or stable dynamics in different parameter regimes.
+In this study, we propose a generalized Lotka-Volterra equation (GLVE) in a one-dimensional (1D) lattice, which could exhibit chaotic or stable dynamics in different parameter regimes.
 The Lotka-Volterra (LV) equation describing the predator-prey ecological processes is a paradigmatic model in population dynamics\cite{Lotka1910,Volterra1928,Goel1971}.
 Recently, the GLVE has been generalized to spatially periodic systems to study the topological phases and edge modes beyond the scope of natural science\cite{Knebel2020,Yoshida2021,Tang2021}.
 The dynamics of a slight deviation from the stationary point of the GLVE are governed by a linearized equation resembling the single-particle Schrodinger equation in a lattice system.
-Therefore, the topological band theory can straightforwardly be applied to such a classical system\cite{Knebel2020,Yoshida2021}.
-Here, we show that if the linear expansion is performed around a temporal periodic solution instead of the stationary point of the GLVE, the equation of motion (EOM) of the deviation can also be described by the Schrodinger equation, but with a time-dependent Hamiltonian which is generally non-Hermitian but satisfies Eq.(\ref{eq:eq1}).
-The dynamical critical point in the original nonlinear model can be understood as an exceptional point for the effective non-Hermitian Floquet Hamiltonian.
+Therefore, the topological band theory can straightforwardly be applied to such a classical system\cite{Knebel2020,Yoshida2021,Umer2022}.
+Here, we show that if the linear expansion is performed around a temporal periodic solution instead of the stationary point of the GLVE, the equation of motion (EOM) of the deviation can also be described by the Schrodinger equation, but with a time-dependent non-Hermitian Hamiltonian.
+The exponential divergence to chaos and the stable, quasi-unitary dynamics both emerge from the Floquet quasi-energy band structure.
+The dynamical critical point in the original nonlinear model can be understood as an exceptional point of the non-Hermitian Floquet Hamiltonian.